blbradley/kafka-cryptocoin/README.md

 -------------

 * `KAFKA_CRYPTOCOIN_BOOTSTRAP_SERVERS`: Comma separated list of Kafka brokers.
 Port is required.
+* `KAFKA_CRYPTOCOIN_SCHEMA_REGISTRY`: URL for Kafka Schema Registry

 Kafka
 -----

-You must have a running Kafka broker.
-This project depends on 0.8.2.2 but is likely to work with any version in the 0.8.2.x series.
-You can get it [here](http://kafka.apache.org/downloads.html).
+You must have a running Kafka broker and Kafka Schema Registry.
-Use the [Quick Start](http://kafka.apache.org/082/documentation.html#quickstart) to run a broker locally for trying out this project.
+These are part of [Confluent Platform 3.0](http://docs.confluent.io/3.0.0/index.html).
+You may go to the [Quickstart](http://docs.confluent.io/3.0.0/quickstart.html) to get them running locally for development.

 Usage
 -----

-Start a Kafka broker or set your own.
+Start the the required services.
+Then, run:

     export KAFKA_CRYPTOCOIN_BOOTSTRAP_SERVERS=localhost:9092
+    export KAFKA_CRYPTOCOIN_SCHEMA_REGISTRY_URL=http://localhost:8081
     sbt run

 ###Running the tests